yangmingmei/LoFT/README.md

 # LoFT

   LoFT presents a Low-order modelling of floating offshore wind turbines(FOWTs) for training.
-The main purposes of LoFT are threefold:
+The main purposes are threefold:
 1. Enable parallel and fast simulations of numerous FOWTs
 2. Faciliate the training of deep reinforcement learning in FOWTs
 3. Present a fair comparison between different control-oriented modelling of FOWTs and fUll-order modelling in OpenFast